The Most Expensive Gaming Keyboard in the World 2022

 10. Membrane Keyboards

 Membrane keyboards are designed with no space between individual keys.
-The keys are pressure sensitive and different characters are outlined on a flat surface.
+The keys are pressure-sensitive, and different characters are outlined on a flat surface.
 Membrane keyboards can be quite cheap because the materials are cheap.

 11. Ergonomic Keyboards

-12. Magic keyboard
+12. Magic Keyboard

-The Magic Keyboard works as efficiently as possible, providing great economy in terms of battery power, automatically, and conveniently pairing with your Mac.
+The Magic Keyboard works as efficiently as possible, providing great economy in terms of battery power, automatically and conveniently pairing with your Mac.
 For Mac enthusiasts, Magic Keyboard can be an excellent choice because it is designed to work optimally with the Apple computer you love.

 This Bluetooth-enabled keyboard automatically connects to your Mac computer.
 These are some of the most expensive everyday keyboards on the market.